 Restructuring the Provider and Portlet Code

-To avoid the creation of excessive packages, we extract the redundant code, thus allowing almost all of the portlet subprograms to be free of references to individual portlets.
+To avoid the creation of excessive packages, I extract the redundant code, thus allowing almost all of the portlet subprograms to be free of references to individual portlets.
 Instead, they can handle all of provider's portlets generically.
 This approach involves defining and using an index-by table to store all of the portlet-specific information, thereby allowing the processing of multiple portlets in a single package.
 As before, the portlet IDs are defined as package constants.
 The code in Listing 3 shows the definition of such a portlet index-by table and the portlet IDs.
 This would be done in the provider's package specification file, named, for instance, provider_after.pks.